 - Violation of any Purdue Global regulations.
 This includes, for example, regulations contained in official University publications or announced as administrative policy for a University official or other person authorized by the Chancellor of the University.

-- Physical abuse of any person or conduct that threatens or endangers the health or safety of any other person, whether or not such conduct occurs on University property.
+- Any behavior that is threatening, harassing, intimidating, in any way dangerous or violent, or that threatens or endangers the health or safety of any other person, whether or not such conduct occurs on University property.
 For information about the Sexual Misconduct Policy, please refer to the Additional References section of the Catalog.

 - Unauthorized entry or access to, or unauthorized use or occupancy of, any University property including, without limitation, lands, buildings, structures, telecommunications, computer or data processing equipment, programs, systems, software, or other facilities or services connected with a University activity.
 See Responsible Use of University Technology for further details on prohibited activities with respect to University technology.